RooRoosJamz/swapi-ar/README.md

-# Starship Management
+# Starship Management - AR

-A React + .NET 8 project to manage Starships from the SWAPI API.
+A React + .NET 8 application to manage Starships from the SWAPI API.

 ## Project Overview